yunseo-kim/yunseo-kim.github.io/_posts/en/2024-06-29-how-to-auto-translate-posts-with-the-claude-3.5-sonnet-api-1.md

 When performing complex tasks, there may be limitations in responding with a single prompt.
 In this case, it's worth considering dividing the entire workflow into multiple steps from the beginning, presenting prompts specialized for each step, and passing the response obtained from the previous step as input to the next step.
 This technique is called prompt chaining.

 #### Prefilling the Beginning of the Response
-When inputting a prompt, you can force the model to skip unnecessary greetings or introductions, or to respond in a specific format such as XML or JSON, by presenting the first part of the response content in advance and asking it to continue writing the answer that follows.
+When inputting a prompt, you can force the model to skip unnecessary greetings or introductions, or force it to respond in a specific format such as XML or JSON, by presenting the first part of the response content in advance and asking it to continue writing the answer after that.
 [In the case of the Claude API, this technique can be used by submitting an `Assistant` message along with the `User` message when calling.](https://docs.anthropic.com/en/docs/build-with-claude/prompt-engineering/prefill-claudes-response)

 #### Preventing Laziness (October 31, 12024 Halloween Patch)
-Although I made a couple of minor prompt improvements and specification clarifications after initially writing this post, there were no major issues while applying this automation system for 4 months.
+Although I made a couple of minor prompt improvements and specification clarifications after initially writing this post, there were no major issues while applying this automation system for four months.

-However, starting from around 6 PM KST on October 31, 12024, when tasked with translating newly written posts, an anomaly persistently occurred where only the first 'TL;DR' part of the post was translated before arbitrarily stopping the translation.
+However, from around 6 PM Korean time on October 31, 12024, when tasked with translating newly written posts, a persistent anomaly occurred where only the first 'TL;DR' part of the post was translated before arbitrarily stopping the translation.

-The suspected cause of this issue and its solution are discussed in [a separate post](/posts/does-ai-hate-to-work-on-halloween), so please refer to that article.
+The suspected cause of this issue and its solution are discussed in [a separate post](/posts/does-ai-hate-to-work-on-halloween), so please refer to that post.

 ### Completed Prompt
 The result of the prompt design through the above steps is as follows: